Plagiarism Resources for Educators | Plus Downloadable Tools

 Plagiarism can be a tricky subject to teach.
-While it may be most familiar to students as a deliberate choice— e.g. copy-and-pasting something from Wikipedia or turning in a paper they didn’t write— it’s also important for them to know that plagiarism often occurs accidentally.
+Students may think of plagiarism as a deliberate action—e.g., copy-pasting something from Wikipedia or turning in a paper they didn’t write—but it’s important to communicate that plagiarism often occurs accidentally.

-We have compiled a variety of resources targeted at educators and professionals seeking to teach high-school or college-age students about plagiarism.
+We have compiled a variety of resources targeted at educators and professionals seeking to teach high school or college students about plagiarism.
 These include sample lecture slides, videos, in-depth examples, quizzes, and downloadable worksheets.

 Plagiarism articles and guides

 The Scribbr Knowledge Base is an open-source collection of free resources to help students succeed in academic research, writing, and citation skills.
 We regularly publish helpful content to make challenging topics more accessible to students.

 The following resources can help students cite with confidence and avoid plagiarism.

 Plagiarism lecture slides

 On several key subjects, we provide accessible lecture slides that you can use to introduce your students to the topic.

 Scribbr slides are free to use, customize, and distribute for educational purposes.

 The Scribbr YouTube channel is dedicated to helping students understand a variety of academic topics.
 In addition to our plagiarism-related videos below, we also have videos explaining topics ranging from writing a research paper to the rules of APA Style.